-61. The company shall disclose - as soon as it gains knowledge thereof - any changes in the shareholder structure, if, as a consequence of the acquisition or disposal of shares in the company, the percentage of shares representing voting rights held by a shareholder reaches, exceeds or falls below the thresholds of 5 percent, 10 percent, 15 percent, 20 percent,

-25 percent, 30 percent, 35 percent, 40 percent, 45 percent, 50 percent, 75 percent or 90 percent.
+61. The company shall disclose - as soon as it gains knowledge thereof - any changes in the shareholder structure, if, as a consequence of the acquisition or disposal of shares in the company, the percentage of shares representing voting rights held by a shareholder reaches, exceeds or falls below the thresholds of 5 percent, 10 percent, 15 percent, 20 percent, 25 percent, 30 percent, 35 percent, 40 percent, 45 percent, 50 percent, 75 percent or 90 percent.

-- 62. The company shall disclose on its website and in the annual report if it has knowledge thereof the current shareholder structure broken down by geographical origin and type of investor, any crossholdings, the existence of syndicate agreements, restrictions on voting rights, registered shares and their related rights and restrictions.
+- 62. The company shall disclose on its website and in the annual report if it has knowledge thereof the current shareholder structure broken down by geographical origin and type of investor, any cross-holdings, the existence of syndicate agreements, restrictions on voting rights, registered shares and their related rights and restrictions.
 Current changes in voting rights (according to L-Rule 61) shall be disclosed without delay on the website of the company.
 The articles of incorporation of the company shall be disclosed on the website of the company. - 63.
+The company shall prepare the consolidated financial statements and the condensed set of financial statements contained in the half-yearly financial report in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU.
+Annual financial reports shall be published at the latest four months after the end of the reporting period, half-yearly financial reports at the latest two months after the end of the reporting period, and shall be publicly available for at least five years.
+If the company prepares quarterly reports for the first and the third quarter in accordance with IFRS, then these shall be published at the latest 60 days after the end of the reporting period.
+In the case that the company does not prepare quarterly reports in accordance with IFRS, the interim management statements of the first and third quarter must be published at the latest six weeks after the end of the reporting period. - 64.
+The company shall prepare quarterly reports in accordance with International Financial Reporting Standards, as adopted by the EU (IAS 34).

-The company shall draw up consolidated financial statements according to internationally recognised accounting standards.11 - 64.
-The company shall draw up quarterly reports according to internationally recognised accounting standards.
-The management board shall give explanations in the annual reports and quarterly reports on the causes and effects of any material changes or deviations affecting the current and/or subsequent business year as well as information on any material deviations from previously released sales revenues, earnings and strategy targets. - 65.
-The enterprise shall establish communication structures that go beyond the legal mandatory requirements to meet information needs in a timely and adequate manner.
-The company shall disclose any new facts communicated to financial analysts and similar addressees at the same time to all shareholders.
+The management board shall explain in the annual and interim reports the reasons for and effects of any material changes or deviations affecting the current and/or subsequent business year as well as any material deviations from previously released sales revenues, earnings and strategy targets.

-11 Pursuant to Art.245a par.
-1 Commercial Code, listed companies shall prepare consolidated financial statements according to international accounting standards for the business years starting after 31 Dec.
-2004 (International Financial Reporting Standards, IFRS).

-- 66. The company shall publish consolidated financial statements and the management's discussion and analysis of operations for the group within four months of the end of the reporting period, and quarterly reports within two months of the end of the reporting period, in German and English, and shall make these reports available on its website.
-The individual financial statements required by the Austrian Commercial Code shall be made available at the same time in German. - 67.
+- 65. The enterprise shall establish external communication structures beyond legal mandatory requirements to meet information demands timely and adequately, in particular, by use of the company's website.
+The company shall disclose any new facts that it communicates to financial analysts and similar users at the same time to all its shareholders. - 66.
+The company shall publish annual financial reports, half-yearly financial reports and any other interim reports in English and German language, and shall make these available on the company's website.
+10 If the annual financial report contains consolidated financial statements, the financial statements prepared under business law contained in the annual report need to be published and made available only in German language.
+11 - 67.
 The company shall include in the management's report in the consolidated financial statements an adequate analysis of the development of business and shall describe any significant financial and non-financial risks the company is exposed to such as sector risk, geographic risk, interest rate risk, currency risk, risks arising from derivatives dealings and off-balance sheet transactions, and shall moreover describe the principal risk management instruments applied by the company.